Team-Jag/Do-or-die-fitness-tracker/README.md

 ## 1. [System Design](Portfolio/SystemDesign.md)
 View our [system design document](Portfolio/SystemDesign.md) to see:
-* System architecture
+* Product requirements
+* User requirements for key subsystems
+* Architecture of the entire systems
-* Object-oriented design of key sub-systems
+* Object-oriented design of key subsystems
-* Requirements of key sub-systems
-* The evolution of UI wireframes for key sub-systems
+* The evolution of UI wireframes for key subsystems
 * Details of the communication protocols in use
 * Details of the data persistence mechanisms in use
 * Details of web technologies in use